 These treatments require consistent use of a topical product or several in-office procedures to treat acne scars.

 Gradually active ingredients or methods fade scars by breaking up scar tissue, increasing the rate of cell turnover, or lightening hyperpigmentation.

 Cross technique therapy:

-It is available over the counter in a 1-2% strength and a 3-4% prescription.
-The product has been determined to be safe for continuous use for up to six months.
+- It is available over the counter in a 1-2% strength and a 3-4% prescription.
+The product has determine to be safe for continuous use for up to six months.

 Treatments that take less than 6 weeks

 These treatments consist of an initial procedure with several weeks of recovery time.

 And also, after the recommended waiting period, you may choose to undergo the process again to enhance your scars further.